LIGHTHOUSE PRINCIPLE: KEY STAKEHOLDER RIGHTS

 We are committed to actively seeking and using feedback to improve our performance and services.
 We report bi-annually to the Office Executive on complaints received.

-- 82 (68 per cent) were about State Government agencies
+- 60 (68 per cent) were about state government agencies

-- 4 complaints were made about the Audit Office.
+- two (two per cent) were about the Audit Office.

 Working with the public and other watchdog agencies